 Hire contingent upon successful completion of the following post-offer screening: Criminal Background check

-To support this and other projects, the Research Associate will be responsible for conducting independent research and analysis, ranging from literature reviews to primary open source information collection and assessment.
+• To support this and other projects, the Research Assistant will be responsible for conducting independent research and analysis, ranging from literature reviews to primary open source information collection and assessment.

-M.A. degree in political science, international relations or related area or equivalent experience of at least 2 years working professionally in the field.
+B.A. degree in political science, international relations, or equivalent experience in the field.

 Knowledge, Skills and Abilities:

-• Excellent analytical, research, writing, and presentation skills.
+• Good analytical, research, writing, presentation, and organizational skills.

 • Proficiency in a foreign language strongly preferred.